 Texts: poetry (60 lines max. overall); prose (500-600 words max. overall).
-Format: Times New Roman 12; single line spacing; all in one .doc or .odt file.
+Format: Times New Roman 12; single line spacing; all in one .doc (no .docx) or .odt file.
 Languages: Catalan, Croatian, English, French, German, Italian, Russian, Spanish.

 Visual: 1-3 B&W images.
 Format: jpg, tiff, png, 72-300 DPI.

 Simultaneous submissions are welcome, provided that the piece is withdrawn if accepted elsewhere, as well as previously published works when properly credited.
 Each issue will be free to download (.pdf).
 A printed version will be made available through lulu.com for collectors.
 No reading fee; no payment or complimentary copies to contributors at present.
 Authors assume responsibility for the originality, intellectual property rights and ethical implications of submitted works.